 - Click Enroll Selected Users.

-- Select Classlist from the Communications menu in your course.
+- Select Classlist from the course toolbar.

 - Find the Demo Student (they may be listed as Student, Demo or Demo Student).

 - Click the down arrow to the right of the Demo Student's name and then click Impersonate.

 - Click Yes on the Confirmation window to navigate the course as a student.

 - Click Demo Student in the upper right hand of the screen.

 - Click Restore to return to your view.

 If you are unfamiliar with the organization of the Content in iCollege, please first review the Understanding the Organization of the Content help file.

 Before adding content to your course, you must first create a Module.
 All content within modules is called a Topic.